 Thomas Jefferson (April 13)

 - Introduce students to Jefferson and Monticello.
 Using a book or the internet, explore the beauties of Jefferson’s home.

-- Research Jefferson’s gravestone and what was engraved on there.
-Discuss why he wanted certain accomplishments on there and why others were left off.
+- Research Jefferson’s gravestone and what is engraved on there.
+Discuss why he wanted certain accomplishments on the stone and why others were left off.

 William Shakespeare (April 23)

-- Discuss plays and why Shakespeare is still so popular after many years.
+- Discuss why Shakespeare is still so popular hundreds of years later.

 - Show students a clip of a Shakespearean play so they can get a feel for the costumes and language.